yogeshjain999/representable/README.md

 ## Installation

-The representable gem is almost dependency-free.
-Almost.
+The representable gem runs with all Ruby versions >= 1.8.7.

 ```ruby
 gem 'representable'